 Best for Technical Stock Picks – IBD MarketSmith and Leaderboard

-MarketSmith and Leaderboard are two services from Investor’s Business Daily that provide technical-based stock picks.
-The platforms rely on the same underlying algorithm that recognizes chart patterns and combines them with technical analysis to predict price moves before they happen.
+MarketSmith and Leaderboard are Investor’s Business Daily services that deliver technically-driven stock picks.
+Both platforms utilize the same underlying algorithm that recognizes chart patterns and combines them with technical analysis to predict price movements before they occur.

-Both services are designed for swing traders and active investors.
-Most patterns that IBD’s algorithm highlights are momentum patterns that develop over days to weeks.
-Some trades can take a few months to play out.
+Both services target swing traders and active investors.
+Most patterns identified by IBD’s algorithm represent momentum setups that develop over days to weeks, with some trades requiring several months to fully materialize.

 Key Features